JWIG User Manual

 10. Persistence with Hibernate

-This section is by no means meant as a complete guide to the Hibernate framework.
-It is only meant as a reference about how to enable Hibernate for use in JWIG programs.
+This section is by no means a complete guide to the Hibernate framework, but merely as a description of how to enable Hibernate for use in JWIG programs.

-Most web applications need to store data externally.
+Most web apps need to store data externally.
 For this purpose JWIG integrates closely with the Java ORM framework Hibernate.
-To enable Hibernate you will need a Database server and a JDBC driver for the database.
-Furthermore mappings between objects and database table must be specified and based on this Hibernate basically generates SQL for the database server.
+To enable Hibernate you will need a database server and a JDBC driver for the database.
+Furthermore, mappings between objects and database tables must be specified.
+Based on these mappings, Hibernate generates SQL for updating and querying the database.
 All popular databases have their own SQL dialect so Hibernate needs to be set up to use the right one.
-Make sure that your database in on the list of list of supported databases, it most probably is.
+Make sure that your database in on the list of list of supported databases.

 10.1 Setting up your database connection and dialect